sonatype/helm3-charts/charts/nexus-repository-manager/README.md

 By default, this Chart uses Sonatype's Public Docker image.
 If you want to use a different image, run with the following: `--set nexus.imageName=<my>/<image>`.

-### With Red Hat Certified container

-If you're looking run our Certified Red Hat image in an OpenShift4 environment, there is a Certified Operator in OperatorHub.

----

-## Adding the repo
+## Adding the Sonatype Repository to your Helm

-To add as a Helm Repo, use the following:
+To add as a Helm Repo
 ```helm repo add sonatype https://sonatype.github.io/helm3-charts/```

 ---